beshayr2020/Fitness-Workout-Tracker/README.md

   * Add new exercises to a new workout plan.

-  * Lets you see dashboard with grapgh and a chart to display
+  * Dashboard display with grapgh and a chart

   ## Programs
  * HTML, CSS, Javascript,